LeoLee0403/Thesis/readme_operation.md

 ### RTT2
 - /pcapfile
     - a_vpn.txt: VPN list (named in city)
     - a_ingest.txt: ingest server list (named in city)
     - lrtt\_[VPN]\_[ingest].pcap
         - These .pcap files are traffic between VPN and ingest server.
 For example, use `tcpdump -nn -r lrtt_Adelaide_Ashburn_VA3.pcap`, we can get the traffic between Adelaide VPN and Ashburn_VA3 ingest server.
-And VPN ip will be your **vpn_net_interface** (varies by machines).
+And VPN ip will be your **vpn_net_interface\'s IP** (varies by machines).
         - In this example,
             - Time1 ...
 IP VPN_ip > ingest_ip ... seq num_s:**num_t** ...
             - ...